N.B. This article was revised and edited 20 February 2019.

 Cape Romain National Wildlife Refuge

 August Fredreich Wichmann, one of the keepers in the early twentieth century reported hearing the sounds of footsteps in the tower many times.
 Wichmann’s son, who was born at the lighthouse believes the footsteps are from Fischer’s wife.
-If the footsteps are still heard, the only things to hear them are the goats and seabirds that live on the island.
+If the footsteps are still heard, the only things to hear them are the goats and seabirds that now inhabit this lonely island.

 - Bansemer, Roger.
 Bansemer’s Book of Carolina and Georgia Lighthouses.
 Sarasota, FL: Pineapple Press, 2000.